spdx/spdx-license-diff/README.md

  1. All js-files in the root of the `./app/scripts` directory
  2. All css-,scss- and less-files in the root of the `./app/styles` directory

+The main logic is in <app/scripts/contentscript.js> and <app/scripts/worker.js>.

 ## Tasks